hippiefahrzeug/jeannie/README.md

 jeannie is optimized to address these problems and helps greatly in reusing your generators.
 It has a very simple concept: Everything that defines how something is generated is contained within a module.
 A module is a well defined collection of files:

     module/                    - can be named anything
         scriptlets/            - contains your groovy scripts (optional) templates/             - contains the templates
         BANNER                 - this is printed out whenever this generator runs README                 - documentation about the module
+        module-reflections.xml - speeds up class scanning

-You'll basically create a template and possibly a scriptlet, and you have a working generator.
+You just create a template and possibly a scriptlet, and you have a working generator.
 A module like this can easily be versioned and retrieved from a repository.
 If you have a project that has its own module that proved to be useful, it can be easily extracted into a widely available module.
+A module can also be archived as a jar file.

 currently working on